tequdev/evernode-docs/docs/source/platform/hooks/overview.md

 - Governance hook – Handles [governance game](governance-game).

 The account associated with each hook remains constant, while the hooks themselves can be modified according to these rules.
-Evenode hooks has predefined set of [configurations](configurations) which are initialized at the hook deployment.
+Evenode hooks have a predefined set of [configurations](configurations) which are initialized at the hook deployment.